 Download the Release Notes. (.pdf)

-The RIXML Research Schema is the actual XSD files that represent the relationships and components as defined by the object model.
+There are three XSD files used by the RIXML Research Standard.
+These represent the relationships and components as defined by the object model.
 These files can also be used to validate instance documents to ensure they are RIXML-compliant.

 The following schema files contain the tags used in the RIXML Research Standard:

 RIXML Research main schema – contains the research-standard specific tags used in the RIXML Research Standard